Mask Arts Company

 The English translation is excellent, as they have tried to be as exact as possible preserving some of the fine detail of the structure of the scenarios that make it great for performers, directors and teachers.
 The authors also encourage institutions to try to perform these scenarios and do not ask for a royalty fee if you're an educational institution.
 They would like you to send them a video of your performance - actually you can send one to me as well.
 The Commedia dell'Arte in Naples will give you a real window into this Southern Commedia dell'Arte company that performed these scenarios.

 There is one wonderfully frustrating things about these scenarios.
 Often in the scenarios, it refers to a character doing his or her lazzi.
 We have no idea what those lazzi's were, but they wrote it for their use and not for ours.
-It is up to the performer today to come up with these lazzi's now.
-Many characters can be totally unfamiliar, so you will also need to buy an excellent English and Italian dictionary (a cheap paperback Italian dictionary will not cut it).
+It is up to the performer today to come up with these lazzi's now and I have found in our workshops students are up for.
+Some characters can be unfamiliar, so you will also need to buy an excellent English and Italian dictionary (a cheap paperback Italian dictionary will not cut it).
 Looking up the names of the characters, the translation will give you a window into many of these Southern Commedia characters.

 This is a pricey but excellent-valued two-volume set - you get two books, one in English, one in the original Italian.
 They also include several pages of the original handwritten scenarios.
 An excellent and important buy for your Commedia dell'Arte Library and I would suggest purchasing it before it goes out of publication.